 Because of the historical significance, along with the manner of how it is harvested, Manna has found a home in the Slow Food movement.
 Walking among the Ash trees, learning about the methods of Manna from generations of experts is a wonderful way to connect with nature and immerse yourself into an aspect of Slow Food culture in Italy.

 What is the Slow Food Movement and how is Manna related to it?
-What was once thousands of hectares of Ash trees in the Northwest of Sicily, there are only about 250 hectares left implementing this cultural and natural heritage of collecting Manna.
+What was once thousands of hectares of Manna trees in the Northwest of Sicily is down to about 250 hectares left implementing this cultural and natural heritage of collecting Manna.
 Because of how it is cultivated, it is a perfect candidate for slow food designation.
 Slow Food is a movement that started in Italy, attempting to highlight gastronomy that stays local, seasonal and traditional.
 The philosophy is that in a fast-paced world that is ever-changing, having agriculture that is more in sync with the ecosystems is a beneficial method of feeding the masses.
 Ingredients like Manna are incorporated into the Slow Food movement to remind consumers about community traditions and cultural activities that are deeply rooted in a region.
 By learning more about these unique cuisines, it keeps us connected to the background of the location in which we visit.
 The Slow Food Movement is a way to show visitors that food can be a time-honored art form.

 The Benefits of Manna